 With fly fishing, you can constantly work on improving your cast and creating a graceful motion.

 It is the fun and challenge of working on perfecting your motion.

 Once you have your technique perfected, you can precisely cast into the right spot.

-Something we loved about Bill is that he never said one way was the right way.
+Something we loved about learning how to fly fish from Bill is that he never said one way was the right way.